 Ingredients For Cold Fermented Pizza Dough

 Using quality ingredients is essential when you’re making pizza.
 Especially if you take the time to cold ferment your dough, and want the best possible result.
-Making pizza dough without proper ingredients is like building a house without proper materials.
+Making homemade pizza dough without proper ingredients is like building a house without proper materials.
 It doesn’t matter how good you are with the hammer if you’re using rotten wood and rusty nails.
 I therefore highly recommend spending some time and money getting quality ingredients before you start baking.

 Flour for Cold Fermentation